Thurston Moore: Work outside Sonic Youth

-On September 24, 2008, Moore was working on a song with former Be Your Own Pet vocalist Jemina Pearl, a cover of the Ramones song "Sheena Is a Punk Rocker".
-The song was recorded for the teenage drama Gossip Girl and was featured in the episode "There Might Be Blood".
+In 2008, Moore and former Be Your Own Pet vocalist Jemina Pearl recorded a cover of the Ramones song "Sheena Is a Punk Rocker" for the Gossip Girl episode "There Might Be Blood".

 Since 2008, Moore has provided narration for a variety of documentaries on the National Geographic Channel.
 His work includes Inside: Straight Edge and the Hard Time series about life in prison.

-On September 25, 2012, Moore and Kim Gordon released a collaborative album with Yoko Ono titled Yokokimthurston.

-In 2012 Moore started a new band called Chelsea Light Moving.
+In 2012, Moore and Kim Gordon released a collaborative album with Yoko Ono titled Yokokimthurston.
+Also that year, Moore joined the black metal super group Twilight.
+He then started a new band called Chelsea Light Moving.
 Their first track, "Burroughs", was released as a free download.
-Their eponymous debut album was released on March 5, 2013.
-The release coincided with the 2013 SXSW Festival where they made numerous appearances including a free show at Mellow Johnny's bike shop.

-In July 2012 Moore had joined the black metal super group Twilight.

-On November 24, 2013, he played guitar on "This Town Ain't Big Enough for Both of Us" alongside Ron and Russell Mael in a Sparks concert at the Union Chapel, Islington, London.

-In September 2014, Moore released The Best Day, a solo album featuring Steve Shelley and My Bloody Valentine's Debbie Googe as rhythm section, and James Sedwards on guitar.
+Their eponymous debut album came out in 2013.
+The release coincided with the SXSW Festival where they made numerous appearances including a free show at Mellow Johnny's bike shop.
+He played guitar on "This Town Ain't Big Enough for Both of Us" alongside Ron and Russell Mael in a 2013 Sparks concert at the Union Chapel, Islington, London.
+In 2014, Moore released The Best Day, a solo album featuring Steve Shelley and My Bloody Valentine's Debbie Googe as rhythm section, and James Sedwards on guitar.

-In April 2018, Moore presented at London's Barbican Centre his work 'Galaxies', an experimental 12-string guitar ensemble.
-Among the twelve person orchestra were Deb Googe, Jonah Falco, Rachel Aggs, Joseph Coward and others.
+In 2018, Moore presented at London's Barbican Centre his work 'Galaxies', an experimental 12-string guitar ensemble.
+Among the twelve person orchestra were Deb Googe, Jonah Falco, Ray Aggs, Joseph Coward and others.
 In 2019, Moore released Spirit Counsel, an avant-garde rock three-disc box set.
 The first track, "Alice Moki Jayne", is a 63-minute long song named for the spouses of John Coltrane, Don Cherry, and Ornette Coleman.
-The 28 minute "8 Spring Street" is named for the former address of Glenn Branca.
+The 28-minute "8 Spring Street" is named for the former address of Glenn Branca.
 The 55-minute final track, "Galaxies (Sky)", was inspired by a poem by Sun Ra.

-In late 2020, Moore released a solo album entitled By the Fire which featured guitarist James Sedwards and bassist Debbie Googe as on the earlier The Best Days album.

-In February 2021, Moore surprise-released an instrumental album entitled Screen Time.
+In 2020, Moore released a solo album entitled By the Fire which featured guitarist James Sedwards and bassist Debbie Googe as on the earlier The Best Days album.
+In 2021, Moore surprise-released an instrumental album entitled Screen Time.

+Moore is an executive producer of the industrial metal opera "Black Lodge" by David T. Little and Anne Waldman featuring Timur and the Dime Museum, in 2023 on Cantaloupe Music.

+His most recent album, Flow Critical Lucidity, was released on September 20, 2024.